Staff

 Boyd Neil spent nearly 20 years as a senior executive with Canada’s leading public relations and public affairs firm (H+K Strategies), and a total of 40 years as consultant, arts journalist and speechwriter.
 Boyd began his career writing theatre and dance criticism and features on the arts for major publications in Canada and the U.K. (for which he was awarded the Nathan Cohen Award for Theatre Criticism).
 He went on to head the national corporate communications practice at H+K Strategies, then took on the role of building its national social media and digital practice.

 Boyd holds B.A., M.A.
-(Drama) and M.B.A degrees from the University of Toronto, currently teaches social media, CSR and business consulting in Humber College’s Faculty of Media & Creative Arts.
+(Drama) and M.B.A degrees from the University of Toronto, and taught social media, CSR and business consulting in Humber College’s Faculty of Media & Creative Arts for many years.
 He has been a director on the Board of Bridgepoint Health Foundation and chaired the joint foundation/hospital communications committee.
 He is currently also on the board of the Toronto Fringe Festival.

 Diane Blake, Vice Chair